Dark-Night-Base/MCDocker/README.md

 # This will take a while (~5 min), fetch a cup of coffee for yourself.
 sudo docker build -t mcdocker:v0 .

-# Replace the path to MCDReforged and the TimeZone
+# Replace the absolute path to MCDReforged and the TimeZone
 sudo docker run -itd -p 25565:25565 -v /path/to/MCDReforged:/data -e ENABLE_AUTOPAUSE=TRUE -e TZ=Asia/Shanghai mcdocker:v0
 # Docker should return the id of the container
 ```